 As of right now, Slack is a private company, but that could all change in 2019.
 The company has been rumored to be preparing for the next necessary step: its initial public offering (IPO).

-It contains full details of tips on how options investing can be very simple.
+It contains full details of tips on how to take advantage of the hottest upcoming IPO's.

 What Could We Expect from a Slack IPO?